 The Company has concluded that the amendment of the March Notes met the criteria of a debt extinguishment and recorded a charge of \$3,313,000 for the change in the fair value of the debt in July 2005.
 The charge was measured as the value of the additional warrants that were issued to the note holders and the fair value of the reduced price at which the debt could be converted to Microvision common stock.
 The additional warrants were valued using the Black Scholes option-pricing model with the following assumptions: expected volatility of 75%; expected dividend yield of 0%; risk free interest rate of 4.62%; and contractual life of three years.
 The warrants were initially valued at \$2,295,000.
-The change in the conversion price was valued using the Black Scholes option-pricing model with the following assumptions: expected dividend yield of 0%; risk free interest rate of 4.62%; and contractual life equal to the length of the option.
+The change in the conversion price was valued using the Black Scholes option-pricing model with the following assumptions: expected dividend yield of 0%; risk free interest rate of 4.62%; and contractual life of three years.
+The warrants were initially valued at \$2,295,000.
+The change in the conversion price was valued using the Black Scholes option-pricing model with the following assumptions: expected volatility of 75%; expected dividend yield of 0%; risk free interest rate of 4.62%; and contractual life of the option.
 The change in the conversion price was valued at \$1,018,000.

-Gain on derivative feature of notes payable
+Gain on derivative feature of notes payable.